Fresh Resources for Web Designers and Developers (March 2020)

 Zttp

-Zttp is a library to make an HTTP request with PHP.
-It’s essentially an abstraction layer to Guzzle which is a robust powerful library for dealing with HTTP in PHP which can be overwhelming to use.
+Zttp is a library for making HTTP requests with PHP.
+It’s essentially an abstraction layer for Guzzle, which is a robust and powerful library for dealing with HTTP in PHP that can be overwhelming to use.
 Zttp makes it easier and more straightforward for 90% of use cases.

 Solid.js

-A JavaScript library for creating user interface.
+A JavaScript library for creating user interfaces.
 Unlike some popular libraries in this niche like React.js, it does not use Virtual DOM.
-Solid.js will compile codes to native DOM nodes which makes it run fast.
-Yet, despite being relying on native DOM, it also provides some modern features that make it enjoyable to work with such as State and JSX.
+Solid.js compiles code to native DOM nodes, which makes it run fast.
+Yet, despite relying on native DOM, it also provides modern features that make it enjoyable to work with, such as State and JSX.

 Flowy

-Flowy makes creating a flowchart easy.
-You can simply drag-n-drop a block, move up or down, and left to right to arrange the flowchart.
-It has a nice looking UI, works well on mobile, and is responsive and customizable at the code level with the API and Callback Functions.
+Flowy makes creating flowcharts easy.
+You can simply drag and drop blocks, move them up or down, and left or right to arrange the flowchart.
+It has a nice-looking UI, works well on mobile, and is responsive and customizable at the code level with the API and Callback Functions.

 Playwright

 A new open-source initiative from Microsoft, Playwright is an automation tool for browser testing.
-It will run the test in a real browser such as Chrome, Firefox, and Webkit-based browsers, and performs a series of actions that you define it.
-It’s a great tool to check if a particular feature works as expected when your user is using it.
+It runs tests in real browsers such as Chrome, Firefox, and WebKit-based browsers, and performs a series of actions that you define.
+It’s a great tool to check if a particular feature works as expected when your users are using it.

 CSS Cascade

-CSS Cascade is an in-depth article on how the Cascading works in CSS.
-It’s quite informative for any designer or developer who wants to get into or fill in the gap in their CSS knowledge base.
+CSS Cascade is an in-depth article on how Cascading works in CSS.
+It’s quite informative for any designer or developer who wants to get into or fill in the gaps in their CSS knowledge base.

 Awesome CSS Houdini

-Another cool thing that’ll be coming to CSS is CSS Houdini.
-Usually, a new feature in CSS can take a very long time to be applicable in the browsers; it can take a few years or even a decade.
+Another cool thing coming to CSS is CSS Houdini.
+Usually, a new feature in CSS can take a very long time to be applicable in browsers; it can take a few years or even a decade.

-CSS Houdini specification focused on address this issue.
-It’ll allow you to create a custom feature that will apply to CSS by leveraging the browser API, and you can manage it to work across different browsers.
+CSS Houdini specification focuses on addressing this issue.
+It allows you to create custom features that will apply to CSS by leveraging the browser API, and you can manage it to work across different browsers.

 Neumorphism

-A handy tool for creating neurphomism user interface with CSS.
-You can pick a color, adjust the shadows, the shape and it will generate the CSS code to copy.
+A handy tool for creating neumorphism user interfaces with CSS.
+You can pick a color, adjust the shadows, the shape, and it will generate the CSS code to copy.

 Pasteboard Viewer

-Pasteboard Viewer is a utility app that makes it convenient for developers to make sure that their app is putting the correct data on NSPasteboard.
+Pasteboard Viewer is a utility app that makes it convenient for developers to ensure that their app is putting the correct data on NSPasteboard.
 The app refreshes the pasteboard contents live and can preview text, RTF, and images.
 Another great app from Sindre Sorhus.

 Critic.sh

 Critic.sh is a small library that allows you to test your Bash scripts.
-Like a Testing Framework, you can perform the assertion whether your function returns expected result or work as expected.
+Like a Testing Framework, you can perform assertions to check whether your function returns the expected result or works as expected.

 GitExplorer